 Climate and Weather of Vanuatu

-It is also worth mentioning that Vanuatu itself is home to some of the world's most active volcanoes, namely Mount Yasur in Tanna Island.
-Because Vanuatu's islands are volcanic in nature, fluctuations in volcanic activity can contribute to the weather each island experiences at a given month in a year.
-In addition, the Northern islands can be considerably wetter than the Southern islands.
+It is also worth mentioning that Vanuatu is home to some of the world's most active volcanoes, namely Mount Yasur on Tanna Island.
+Because Vanuatu's islands are volcanic in nature, fluctuations in volcanic activity can contribute to the weather each island experiences throughout the year.
+Additionally, the northern islands can be considerably wetter than the southern islands.

 Considering Vanuatu’s location in the Pacific Ocean, the more appropriate term for this stormy weather disturbance is ‘tropical cyclone’.
-Tropical cyclone season in Vanuatu lasts from the months of December to April and can occur in as early as November in a given year.
-The most destructive tropical cyclone to have ever been recorded in the history of Vanuatu to date is Cyclone Pam in 2015 when severe flooding plagued most of the residential areas and makeshift homes along the coastal regions.
+Tropical cyclone season in Vanuatu lasts from December to April and can begin as early as November in a given year.
+The most destructive tropical cyclone to have ever been recorded in the history of Vanuatu to date is Cyclone Pam in 2015, when severe flooding affected most residential areas and makeshift homes along the coastal regions.

 The best time to visit Vanuatu is from May to October.
-If you are travelling north, we would suggest going to Vanuatu between the months of July and August.
-If you are interested in the southern islands, we recommend going in the months of May, June, September and October as the weather is considerably better for travel and leisure during these months.
+If you are traveling north, we suggest visiting Vanuatu between July and August.
+If you are interested in the southern islands, we recommend going in May, June, September, and October, as the weather is considerably better for travel and leisure during these months.
 This is because it is a little cooler down south than in the northern parts of Vanuatu.

-We do not recommend travelling to Vanuatu from December to April as cyclones typically pass through Vanuatu during this period of time.
+We do not recommend traveling to Vanuatu from December to April, as cyclones typically pass through Vanuatu during this period.

 Please select the city you plan to visit, or one closest to your destination.
 For each selected city, you will see the following graphs: